-When it comes to squeezing more horsepower out of a given number of cubic inches, nothing beats a blower (except maybe a turbocharger, which is the rival form of forced induction).
+When it comes to squeezing more Horsepower out of a given number of cubic inches, nothing beats a supercharger (except maybe a turbocharger, which is the rival form of forced induction).
 The amount of power any engine produces depends on how much air/fuel mixture is pumped through it in a given instant of time.
 To increase the engine's power output, therefore, you either have to increase the engine's displacement (more cubic inches), increase rpm or increase breathing efficiency (called "volumetric" efficiency).

 Engine speed naturally goes up when the throttle is punched opened, so for an engine of a given displacement the fastest route to more power is to increase its volumetric efficiency.
 A bigger carburetor, a better flowing intake manifold, a cam with more lift, duration and overlap, opening up the head ports, bigger valves and a free flowing exhaust are all traditional means by which an engine can ingest and pass more air and fuel.
 But even the best built naturally aspirated engine will never achieve 100 percent volumetric efficiency because atmospheric pressure can only do so much to overcome the restrictions and turbulence in the intake system.
 And as rpms go up, volumetric efficiency drops off.

 The only way to overcome this limitation is to add a forced induction system.
 By mechanically increasing the volume of air that enters the engine, forced induction in effect increases atmospheric pressure giving the air more "push" as it enters the cylinders.
 Volumetric efficiency goes up and the engine makes substantially more power.
 Now the engine can breathe at 100 percent volumetric efficiency or higher depending on how much "boost" is built into the system.
 Crank up the boost pressure and even a little engine will come to life.
 That's the secret for squeezing hundreds of horsepower out of relatively small displacement four, six and even eight cylinder engines.